piluc/ConferenceMining/README.md

 If you want to start using the code and analysing a conference (included in the DBLP dataset), you can read the [tutorial](https://slides.com/piluc/conferencemining?token=-YK83Rbq), which explains the steps to be done in order to generate a web page describing the data- and graph-mining analysis of the conference (for any question, comment, or error, do not hesitate to contact me).

+If you want to cite this software, please cite the following two papers.

+- Pierluigi Crescenzi: Thirty Years of SIROCCO.
+A Data and Graph Mining Comparative Analysis of Its Temporal Evolution.
+Proc.
+SIROCCO: 18-32 (2023).
+- Luca Aceto, Pierluigi Crescenzi: CONCUR through time.
+BEATCS, vol. 138 (2022).

 ## Table of contents

 1. [Data collection code](#datacollection)